New Zealand Herald Extraordinary: Ceremonial duties

-At a ceremony held on the steps of Parliament on 11 September 2022, Herald of Arms Extraordinary Phillip O'Shea was the one to read out the proclamation of accession for King Charles III in English.
+At a ceremony held on the steps of Parliament on 11 September 2022, Herald of Arms Extraordinary Phillip O’Shea was the one to read out the proclamation of accession for King Charles III in English.

 When performing duties the New Zealand Herald of Arms Extraordinary wears morning dress together with the chains of office and holding a herald's baton.
-The tabard of the Royal Arms are only worn at ceremonial occasions when in England together with the other heralds; the most recent occasion being at the Thames Diamond Jubilee Pageant in 2012.
+The tabard of the Royal Arms is only worn at ceremonial occasions when in England together with the other heralds; the most recent occasion being at the Thames Diamond Jubilee Pageant in 2012.

 Badge of office

-The badge of office of New Zealand Herald of Arms Extraordinary is blazoned A complex Māori Koru coloured in the traditional manner proper ensigned by a representation of the Royal Crown also proper.
+The badge of office of New Zealand Herald of Arms Extraordinary is blazoned:

+The badge is intended to represent the heraldic, genealogical and ceremonial roles of the Herald of Arms Extraordinary, as well as their role as a personal officer to the monarch.

 The koru design is used to decorate the rafters of Māori meeting houses, where important ceremonies take place, and it is also found on a number of objects at these ceremonial gatherings.
 The loops and coils of the koru also represent the complex Māori genealogical tree of the whakapapa.
 Māori genealogy is based for the most part on oral evidence and tradition, and in art the koru is used to represent this.